-A variety of daikon, Sakurajima radish, contains a compound that has the potential to improve vascular endothelial functions (15).
+A variety of daikon, Sakurajima radish, contains a compound that can improve vascular endothelial functions (15).

-Even though there’s a lot about beets and radishes that has yet to be discovered, evidently, both can play a protective role in cardiovascular health.
+Even though there’s a lot about beets and radishes that have yet to be discovered, evidently, both can play a protective role in cardiovascular health.

-When talking about diabetes, we have to also pay attention to the lipid profile, in order to ameliorate diabetic dyslipidemia.
-Beetroot juice consumption lowers the levels of all lipids, except for high density lipoprotein, also known as the “good” cholesterol (13).
+When talking about diabetes, we have to also pay attention to the lipid profile in order to improve diabetic dyslipidemia.
+Beetroot juice consumption lowers the levels of all lipids, except for high-density lipoprotein, also known as the “good” cholesterol (13).

-It has been found that pigments contained in red beetroots called betanin, are effective at cancer chemoprevention at low doses in drinking water.
+It has been found that pigments contained in red beetroot, called betanin, are effective at cancer chemoprevention at low doses in drinking water.
 This effect probably relies on the antioxidant capacity of beets (18).
-Betanin may play a role in the suppression of the development and growth of human prostate and breast cancer cell lines (19), as well as colorectal cancer cell lines (20).
+Betanin may play a role in suppressing the development and growth of human prostate and breast cancer cell lines (19), as well as colorectal cancer cell lines (20).

-Radishes have also been found to have anticancer activities, mainly as a result of the antioxidants contained within cruciferous vegetables, namely glucosinolates.
+Radishes have also been found to have anticancer activities, mainly due to the antioxidants contained within cruciferous vegetables, namely glucosinolates.
 The extract of Spanish black radishes has been demonstrated to have an inhibitory effect on human liver cancer cell lines (21).
-Different parts of several varieties of radishes have also exhibited anticancer properties against colon, breast, cervical, lung and prostate cancer cell lines (22).
+Different parts of several varieties of radishes have also exhibited anticancer properties against colon, breast, cervical, lung, and prostate cancer cell lines (22).

 Downsides and Risks